Trump Needs a Deal with Russia and China to Fix the Economy

 But it would be another grave mistake to deal with those huge trade imbalances by imposing tariff and non-tariff barriers, as President Trump threatened during the election campaign.

-Such a policy would raise prices in U.S. markets and make impossible credit easing to protect employment and incomes under conditions of rising taxes and declining government spending.
-Such a gloomy outlook would negatively affect business and consumer confidence – a very dangerous development in the runup to next mid-term legislative elections in 2026, when all 435 seats in the House of Representatives and 33 seats in the Senate will be contested.
+That would raise prices in U.S. markets and make impossible credit easing to protect employment and incomes under conditions of rising taxes and declining government spending.
+And that gloomy outlook would negatively affect business and consumer confidence – a very dangerous development in the run-up to next mid-term legislative elections in 2026, when all 435 seats in the House of Representatives and 33 seats in the Senate will be contested.

 Hit surplus runners and talk to Moscow and Beijing